tanjamie/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/2_Intro_to_terra_concepts_n_GCP_prereq.md

     - `terraform plan`: Matches/previews local changes against a remote state, and proposes an Execution Plan.
     - `terraform apply`: Asks for approval to the proposed plan, and applies changes to cloud
     - `terraform destroy`: Removes your stack from the Cloud
+        - Destroying is essential to not burn credit.
+The next time, `terraform apply` can be used to resume

 ## Workshop: Setup GCP for Project